aleksandrov-denis/AutoSDPatchTesting/README.md

 4. The remote host needs to have a kernel source repo and the path to it needs to be modified in patcher_ssh.sh and patcher_rm_ssh.sh (in this case the kernel source used is https://gitlab.com/CentOS/automotive/src/kernel/kernel-automotive-9)
 5. The remote host needs to have a repo with the appropriate patches, modify the path to it in patcher_ssh.sh and patcher_rm_ssh.sh (in this case the patched used are from https://github.com/clearlinux-pkgs/linux)
 6. Make sure that you have grubby installed on your remote host
+7. The local machine needs to have gnuplot installed

 ### To Run
 ./main.sh

+## Visualization
+Specific data points' averages and variances are converted to csv format and plotted on a histogram.

+### Data of Interest
+Each patch gets time tested by running sut_boottest.py ten times, an average and variance is taken for each datapoint in the sample of ten trials, the average and variance points get recorded in .csv files and graphed on a histogram using gnuplot.
+The datapoints are generated from 'systemd-analyze' and 'systemd-analyze blame'.
+The points of interest are listed below.
+1. kernel
+2. initrd
+3. userspace
+4. total_boot_time
+5. initrd_switch_root.service
+6. NetworkManager-wait-online.service
+7. NetworkManager.service
+8. modprobe@drm.service
+9. systemd-logind.service